501 - Live at Bass Concert Hall (Austin Night 1)

 Yeah.

-So, as as I said, Betty's cousin
+So, as I said, Betty's cousin

 Shelton

+wrote the memoir.
 While he was writing in 2001, he visits Odessa High School.

-And by that point, a lot of Betty's story had been lost to time and the students don't really know the details, but Betty's ghost is like a big deal at Odessa High School.
+And by that point, a lot of Betty's story had been lost to time, and the students don't really know the details.

 tales of it everywhere.

 So some believe that if you drive up to the site of the school auditorium and blink your lights, she'll appear.
+And they talk about her being in the auditorium where the theater was.

+Others think you can see her in the sports field.
 And a teacher says, quote, there's even a propriety dispute between athletics and theater about whose ghost she is.

 He says, I am.
+Okay, that's okay.

+That shouldn't be going on.
 Let's settle that dispute and just say it's everybody's fucking ghost.

 What are you doing?

 she belongs to everyone.
+Yeah.

-Well this this person said that I can settle that one.
+this person said that I can settle that one.
+She belongs to the theater.

 Maybe.

-And Rachel the murderino who doesn't listen anymore
+And Rachel, the murderino, who doesn't listen anymore,

 said, quote, I graduated from Odessa High School.